soupedup/discourse_docker/fly/README.md

 Now we have a replica in place, we need to tell Discourse to use it for Rails cache.
 This is not automated yet by `fly-ruby`, so we do some [monkeypatching]() to make it work in Discourse.

 Finally, we want Discourse to read from our regional replica and write to the primary.
 To avoid blocking writes, we use the [Defer]() class mentioned above to move the Redis writes to a background thread.
+And we perform all other Redis reads against the regional replica.
+This is simplified by [modifying Discourse's Redis client proxy]().

 This will backfire in situations where reads are dependent on a write in the same request - but here we are!

 The numbers we're getting now: